Celebration of Scholars 2026

 Prepare for Graduate School

-- Presenting at Celebration of Scholars mirrors a professional academic conference.
+- Presenting at the Celebration of Scholars mirrors a professional academic conference.

 - Abstracts and project descriptions can often be included in applications as evidence of scholarly activity.